Course Request Guide for New Students

 English

-All 10th graders will automatically be enrolled in Defining Literary Traditions.
+All 10th graders will automatically be enrolled in The Workshop: Reading, Thinking, Writing 2 (ENG200).

 Math

-Course placement into the next math level will be recommended by the Math Department.
+Course placement into the next math level will be determined by the Math Department.

 Science and Computer Science